 Private preschool and public preschool both have pros and cons.
 It is up to parents to weigh their options and determine what is best for their child.

 The amount of time you want your child to spend in early education each day is another major consideration when choosing a preschool.
 Some preschools offer half days, while others operate on a full-day schedule.
 Half days can be great for parents who want to introduce their children to the education system but also want to spend time with them at home during the day.
 If both parents are working full-time, full days may be a better option.
-Cost becomes a consideration again.
-Part-time preschool will most likely be less expensive than a full-time program.
+Another consideration between full day preschool and half day preschool is cost.
+As you may assume, part-time preschool will most likely be less expensive than a full-time program.

 - Literacy rates.
 Of the children who went to preschool all day, 85.1 percent were above the national average for literacy in their age group, compared to 74.6 percent of the children who attended preschool for part of the day.